 Sai Amulya Komarraju (Junior Researcher) is a postdoctoral researcher at the Centre for Development Management and Communication, MICA, Ahmedabad.
 She is the recipient of a six-month research grant from the Southern Centre for Inequality Studies that fosters innovative research on the role of digital technologies in reshaping the world of work(ers) in the global South.
 Her research work spanning feminist communication studies, platformization and future of work, and global digital cultures has been published in international journals including Feminist Media Studies and Media, Culture, & Society.
 Her doctoral research offers a glimpse of everyday feminism as rhetoric, micropolitics, and practice in non-traditional spaces of activism– the home.
 She has worked as a Rapporteur for a Consultation on social norms enabled transformation organized by UNICEF & NIRDPR.
 She was the research facilitator (Hyderabad) for the Connectors Study that looked into the emergence of children’s everyday practices of participation in circuits of social action, funded by the European Research Council.
 She is also currently engaged in an MHRD-SPARC funded project on digital expression of the selfie.
 She loves gardening and makes terracotta jewelry in her free time.

 Pallavi Bansal (Junior Researcher) is an External PhD Candidate at Erasmus University Rotterdam and an Assistant Professor at the Times School of Media, Bennett University, India.
 She has done her MSc in Media, Communication and Development from the London School of Economics and Political Science and has worked with the United Nations in Geneva and The Times of India in Delhi.
 Pallavi specializes in digital journalism and has written several women-centric articles and blogs advocating their rights.
 She delved into the world of mobile apps and journalism after working with a France-based news aggregator app News Republic.
 She was awarded the Gold Medal for securing the first position among seven colleges of the Guru Gobind Singh Indraprastha University, Delhi in the graduation course.
-Her current research focuses on empowering low-income women healthcare workers through the gig economy.
+Her current research focuses on feminist design of location-based digital labor platforms in India.